 There is much talk of regenerative tourism the latest buzzword, an alternative to build back better and to be welcomed for that.
 However, like so many labels that come and go, and it remains largely aspirational.
 What is needed is action, people taking responsibility to make the changes essential to a healthy travel and tourism sector and healthy peoples on a healthy planet.

-- What can tourism do for biodiversity?
-The world's most dangerous animal can make a difference.
+6. Biodiversity the world's most dangerous animal can make a difference.

 7. Decarbonising travel & tourism: Hydrogen

 In November 2020 Visit Scotland, along with Wild Scotland and Sail Scotland, declared a climate emergency, the first national tourism organisation to do so.
 In April 2019, First Minister Nicola Sturgeon declared a climate emergency on behalf of the Scottish Government, the first time this had happened at a national level anywhere in the world.
 VisitScotland has now launched #RespectProtectEnjoy Scotland and Scotland's Responsible Tourism Promise, designed for those visiting or holidaying in Scotland it aims to keep Scotland special.
 The focus is on what the visitor can do to avoid disturbing wildlife or damaging the environment, to respect the locals and their resources, shop local and avoid crowded places and come back when it's less busy.